sczyh30/vertx-kue/docs/en/doc-core.md

 }
 ```

-Seems a bit longer than blueprint project?
+Seems a bit longer than the previous blueprint project?
 Let's explain that:

 - In `configure(allprojects)`, we configure settings for all projects (global).
 In global dependencies, `vertx-hazelcast` is for clustered Vert.x and `vertx-codegen` is for code generating.